Pingasmaster/pihole-arch/README.md

 # pihole-arch

 A guide on how to install pihole with unbound on arch linux.
 Everyrthing works just fine, except the web server.
+For those who wants just the code, check out the `code.sh` file.

 ## TLDR: just the complete code